 Step 3: Smoothing

 The SVM classifies each window of your genome independently, creating a "first draft" version of your ancestry result.
 We use another computational process, called the smoother, to smooth this raw SVM output.
-The smoother uses a version of a well-known mathematical tool called a Hidden Markov Model to correct, or “smooth,” two kinds of mistakes.
+The smoother uses a version of a well-known mathematical tool called a Hidden Markov Model to correct, or “smooth,” two kinds of errors.
 Hidden Markov Models are used to analyze sequential data, like biological sequences or recorded speech.
 As an example, suppose we had three ancestry populations: X, Y, and Z. An example of output from the SVM might look like this:

 chromosome 1, parent 1: X - X - X - Z - Z - Z - Y - Z

 chromosome 1, parent 2: Z - Z - Z - X - X - X - X - X

 The first kind of error the smoother corrects is an unusual assignment in the middle of a run of similar assignments.
 In the first line above, there's a run of Z's, interrupted by a single Y: Z — Z — Z — Y — Z. It's possible that the lone Y was a close call between Y and Z that went the wrong way.
 If that were the case, the smoother could correct it to Z — Z — Z — Z — Z.

 The second kind of error the smoother corrects arises from the phasing step.
 Phasing algorithms can make phasing mistakes known as switch errors, where they mix up the DNA of one parent with that of another.
 The smoother can switch the ancestry assignments between your mother and your father if it detects one of these errors.
 In this example, there may be a switch error after the fourth window.
 If the switch were reversed, then the runs of X's and the runs of Z's would stay together.
 In our simplified example, the smoother might output something like this:

 chromosome 1, parent 1: Z - Z - Z - Z - Z - Z - Z - Z